Guide to Granulated Sugar: The Favorite and Most Versatile Sweetener of All

 Crystal Size of White Sugars

-Most sugar producers and distributors call granulated white sugar the type of refined sugar with an average crystal size ranging from 0.3 to 0.55 mm.
+Most sugar producers and distributors define granulated white sugar as a type of refined sugar with an average crystal size ranging from 0.3 to 0.55 mm.
 Granulated sugar is typically the starting point for the production of other white sugars and brown sugars.
-Fine crystals are made by grinding granulated sugar and then passing them through specifically sized screens.
-The crystal size affects how sugar dissolves and so, fine crystals are promoted for baking needs because it mixes well and dissolves faster than mid-size crystals due to their high surface area.

-A variety of white sugars come out of sugar factories and refineries with average crystals size ranging from coarse (0.75–0.6 mm) to medium (0.5–0.3 mm), to small-size (0.3–0.02 mm).
-From largest to smallest, it includes: sparkling > sanding > granulated > fine > extra fine > superfine > ultrafine > powdered 6X > powdered 10X > powdered 12X > fondant.
+Sugar factories and refineries produce a range of white sugars with average crystal sizes from coarse (0.75–0.6 mm) to medium (0.5–0.3 mm) to small (0.3–0.02 mm).
+From largest to smallest, the types are: sparkling → sanding → granulated → fine → extra fine → superfine → ultrafine → powdered 6X → powdered 10X → powdered 12X → fondant.

 Top Brands of Granulated Sugar

-The top granulated sugars are the store brands including Great Value (Walmart), Market Pantry and Good & Gather (Target), Roundy's and Smidge & Spoon (Kroger), Nice (Walgreens), 365 Everyday Value (Whole Foods), Happy Belly (Amazon), First Street (Smart & Final), Wegman's, Publix, and many others.
+For most shoppers, the “top” granulated sugars are often store brands.
+You’ll find them under names like Great Value (Walmart), Market Pantry and Good & Gather (Target), Roundy's and Smidge & Spoon (Kroger), Nice (Walgreens), 365 Everyday Value (Whole Foods), Happy Belly (Amazon), First Street (Smart & Final), Wegmans, Publix, and many more.

-Imperial Sugar and Dixie Crystals are sister brands that sell essentially the same cane sugars.
-The brands are owned by Imperial Sugar Company, a wholly-owned subsidiary of Louis Dreyfus Commodities.
-Louis Dreyfus is based in The Netherlands and is one of the top three sugar marketer worldwide.
-Imperial sugars are produced in a refinery located in Georgia.
+Imperial Sugar and Dixie Crystals are sister brands offering essentially the same cane sugar.
+Both are owned by Imperial Sugar Company, which as of late 2022, is wholly owned by U.S. Sugar Corp.
+(Imperial was formerly under Louis Dreyfus Commodities — a Netherlands-based firm and one of the world’s top three sugar marketers.)

 Widely available brand names include N'JOY (owned by Sugar Foods Corporation), Community Coffee, Genuine Joe, Shrurfine, and Essential Everyday.